ardhanhau07/AppLimiter/README.md

 # AppLimit

-A Windows desktop application to limit application usage time.
+AppLimit is a lightweight Windows desktop application that helps users control application usage time by monitoring running processes, showing customizable warnings, and automatically closing applications when their time limit is reached.

 ## Features